Belcogsg/CS335-group10/README.md

 -Commit  only your own work eg git add team.html git commit -m"Add team.html page" -Push your branch to the repo, don't commit directly to the MASTER branch. git push origin your-branch-name -DO NOT MODIFY OTHER MEMBERS' HTML FILES.
+-USE UNIQUE CLASS NAMES FOR YOUR SECTION.
+I RECOMMEND TO PREFIX THE PAGE NAME BEFORE THE CLASS TO AVOID CONFLICTS eg.
+.pricing-grid
+.gallery-grid  etc.

 ##Tools used
 -HTML